-- Showed how an exact solution for nonresonant inelastic light scattering can be constructed for a system that passes through a metal-insulator transition.
-The solutions displayed both an isosbestic point and a rapid increase in lowfrequency spectral weight near the quantum-critical point, just as seen in experimental Raman scattering. - Results are model independent or "universal" on the insulating side of the metal-insulator transition, explaining why so many different correlated insulators show similar behavior. - Found the presence of a low frequency Drude peak in fermi-liquid metals. - Showed interesting universal features are to be expected with inelastic x-ray scattering as well.
+- Showed how an exact solution for Raman scattering can be constructed for a system that passes through a metal-insulator transition.
+The solutions displayed both an isosbestic point and a rapid increase in lowfrequency spectral weight near the quantum-critical point, just as seen in experimental Raman scattering.
+There were interesting resonant effects too. - Results are model independent or "universal" on the insulating side of the metal-insulator transition, explaining why so many different correlated insulators show similar behavior. - Found a new sum rule for inelastic light scattering that provides information about the potential energy of the material.